TEN-framework/TEN-Agent/README.md

 🎉 Congratulations!
 You have created your first personalized voice agent.

+<h3>Discover More</h3>

-To understand how the ASTRA service works under the hood, please refer to the [ ASTRA service documentation ](astra-service.md).
+Now that you’ve created your first AI agent, the creativity doesn’t stop here.
+To develop more amazing agents, you’ll need an advanced understanding of how the ASTRA works under the hood.
+Please refer to the [ ASTRA architecture documentation ](astra-architecture.md).

 <br>
 <h2>Stay Tuned</h2>